lee-cha-dev/IT_PowerShellScripts/README.md

-# LoadIntoProfile - PowerShell IT Automation Scripts
+# PowerShell IT Automation Scripts

 ## Overview